YottaDB/YDBDoc/ProgrammersGuide/commands.rst

    ZCOM[PILE][:tvexpr] expr[,...]

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
-* The expression argument specifies one or more relative or absolute paths to filenames, which must include the .m extension.
-If the file specification does not include a .m extension, ZCOMPILE assumes a default file extension of ".m".
-Wildcards are acceptable in the path specification.
+* The expression argument specifies one or more relative or absolute paths to filenames.
 The specification can be optionally prefixed by qualifiers valid for a yottadb command.

-The $ZCSTATUS intrinsic special variable holds the value of the status code for the compilation performed by a ZCOMPILE command.

 For a description of the arguments and qualifiers of the yottadb command, refer to `Chapter 3: "Development Cycle" <./devcycle.html>`_.

+The :ref:`zcstatus-isv` intrinsic special variable holds the value of the status code for the compilation performed by a ZCOMPILE command.

+If the argument does not include compilation qualifiers, the commmand uses the :ref:`zcompile-isv` ISV for possible qualifiers.

 +++++++++++++++++++++++++++++
 Examples of ZCOMPILE